teamnsrg/mida/website/docs/tasks.md

   tasks. `path` may also specify a remote location via SSH (e.g.
   `ssh://my.server.com/mida_results/`).
 Currently, this requires key authentication using the default system SSH key (`~/.ssh/id_rsa`).
+  While an output path parameter not being present will be automatically set to `results/`, an emtpy output path will result in the standard results directory not being stored.

 #### `group_id`
 - type: `string`